 FSRA volunteers work alongside archaeologists and land managers to monitor and help protect culturally significant rock image sites throughout the Sierra Nevada.
-Through field visits, documentation, and education, we help preserve these irreplaceable cultural landscapes.
+Through field visits, documentation, and education, we help preserve these irreplaceable cultural locations.

 Stewardship of Rock Image Sites